polkadot-fellows/RFCs/text/0015-market-design-revisit.md

 ## Summary

 This document is a proposal for restructuring the bulk markets in the Polkadot UC's coretime allocation system to improve efficiency and fairness.
 The proposal suggests separating the `BULK_PERIOD` into `MARKET_PERIOD` and `RENEWAL_PERIOD`, allowing for a market-driven price discovery through a clearing price Dutch auction during the `MARKET_PERIOD` followed by renewal offers at the `MARKET_PRICE` during the `RENEWAL_PERIOD`.
 The new system ensures synchronicity between renewal and market prices, fairness among all current tenants, and efficient price discovery, while preserving price caps to provide security for current tenants.
-It also discusses the initiation of the instantanous market with a discount and the possibility of long-term leases.
+It seeks to start a discussion about the possibility of long-term leases.

 ## Motivation

 While the initial [RFC-1](https://github.com/polkadot-fellows/RFCs/blob/6f29561a4747bbfd95307ce75cd949dfff359e39/text/0001-agile-coretime.md) has provided a robust framework for Coretime allocation within the Polkadot UC, this proposal builds upon its strengths and uses many provided building blocks to address some areas that could be further improved.

 In particular, this proposal introduces the following changes:
-- It introduces a `RESERVE_PRICE` that anchors all markets, promoting price synchronicity among it's substitute goods (flexible/renewed/instantanous coretime).
+- It introduces a `RESERVE_PRICE` that anchors all markets, promoting price synchronicity within the Bulk markets (flexible + renewals).
     - This reduces complexity.
-    - This makes sure all tenants pay the same for coretime.
+    - This makes sure all consumers pay a closely correlated price for coretime within a `BULK_PERIOD`.
 - It reverses the order of the market and renewal phase.
     - This allows to fine-tune the price through market forces.
 - It exposes the renewal prices, while still being beneficial for longterm tenants, more to market forces.